Fast segmentation of watermarked texts from large language models through an epidemic change-point framework: Introduction

-\textbf{\textit{\fancyname\ algorithm.}} The theoretical validity of the \fancyname\ segmentation algorithm arises as an automatic consequence of our perspective.
-In principle, our algorithm is simple to describe; the \textit{epidemic} interpretation produces a natural estimate for the case of only one watermarked segment; the general case of multiple watermarked segments can then be dealt with by appropriately restricting the search spaces for each of these segments.
-The number of such segments is estimated by a series of carefully orchestrated steps, before further restriction on the search space is ensured to lessen the computational burden.
-The ingenuity of our algorithm is not only in its amalgamation of different ideas from statistics, but also in its practicability.
-We describe the algorithm in detail in Figure \ref{fig:algo}.
+Secondly, in \S\ref{se:multiple-wm}, we transform the epidemic change-point insight into a tractable algorithm, tuned to the peculiarities of the watermarking framework.
+Specifically, in contrast to the usual setting of independent or stationary random variables in the epidemic change-point literature \citep{levin1985cusum, huskova1995testing, chen2016detecting}, we work with a highly non-stationary setting, devoid of any direct regularity assumption for watermarked-tokens.
+Motivated by several studies on irregular change-point analysis \citep{kley2024change}, we devise the \fancyname\ algorithm, which is valid irrespective of the LLMs or NTPs.
+The algorithm is illustrated schematically in Figure \ref{fig:algo}, and also discussed in the Appendix \S\ref{se:algo}.
+In principle, our algorithm is simple to describe.
+The \textit{epidemic} interpretation produces a natural estimate for the case of a single watermarked segment, and the general case of multiple watermarked segments can then be dealt with by appropriately restricting the search spaces for each of these segments.
+The number of such segments is estimated by a series of carefully orchestrated steps (such as block-based tests, and a threshold-based deletion of false-positive blocks), and we further restrict the search space to reduce the computational burden.
+To summarize, our algorithm simply works with the pivot statistics and the elevated alternatives property, and brings insights from the epidemic change-point theory to tackle the potentially arbitrary non-stationary dependence typically displayed by the pivot statistics corresponding to the watermarked tokens.

-\textbf{\textit{Theoretical Contribution.}} Our proposed algorithm \fancyname\ is backed by the following key result. \begin{theorem}[Informal version of Theorem \ref{thm:multiple-watermark}] Let $\hat{I}_j, j\in [\hat{K}]$ be the output of the \fancyname\ algorithm.
-With explicitly mentioned choices of the tuning parameters, under standard regularity conditions, it holds that $\liminf_{n\to \infty}\IP\big(\hat{K}=K, \ \max_{k\in [K]}|\hat{I}_k \Delta I_k|\approx \text{small} \big) \approx 1$, where, $I_j, j\in [K]$ are the true watermarked segments; $\Delta$ is the symmetric difference operator, and $K$ and $\hat{K}$ are true and estimated number of segments, respectively. \end{theorem} All the theoretical results are rigorously proved in Appendix \S\ref{se:proof}.
-Additionally, we motivate the local estimate used in the last stage of \fancyname\ by proving in Theorem \ref{thm:single-watermark} that it is consistent in the single watermarked-segment case.
-To the best of our knowledge, \fancyname\ is the \textit{first watermark segmentation algorithm with complete theoretical guarantees in the most general case.}